Let's Dance (David Bowie album): Legacy

 In a retrospective review for AllMusic, Stephen Thomas Erlewine felt that the album's three hit singles were catchy yet distinctive pop songs, while the rest of the album was "unremarkable plastic soul" indicative of Bowie "entering a songwriting slump".
 Power wrote that Bowie "pleaded shamelessly for the love of the mass market" with the album.
 He continued "... the title track was a decent chunk of funk-rock and Bowie did not embarrass himself on the single 'China Girl'.
 Otherwise, the record had a great deal in common with Wham! and Phil Collins."
 Quantick praised the combination of Bowie and Rodgers as "perfect" on the title track, the "sweet, romantic" rendition of "China Girl" and highlighted "Criminal World".
 He stated "Let's Dance may have had a ground-breaking sound and a popularity that Bowie clearly ached for, but it's often a mundane album, as songs like 'Ricochet' and 'Shake It' mark time".
-He said the album was "literally the template for 80s Bowie – blonde, suited and smiling".
+He said the album was "literally the template for 80s Bowie – blond, suited and smiling".
 Writing in 1995 for the Spin Alternative Record Guide, Rob Sheffield sees the album as exemplifying the influence of the New Romantic movement on Bowie.
 While lauding "Modern Love", he describes the album's other songs as "dodgier" but "good fun".

 In 2014, Andy Greene of Rolling Stone described Let's Dance as "the conclusion of arguably the greatest 14-year run in rock history".
 Writing for The Guardian the same year, Jeremy Allen stated that the album had "spent time in the wilderness, rejected by many because of its 80s production values", but he added that "a reappraisal was all but inevitable and has coincided with a renaissance in Rodgers' career and an outpouring of love for the unprecedentedly successful producer/guitarist."
 The chief rock and pop critic of The Guardian, Alexis Petridis, said in his retrospective review of Bowie's career in 2016 that Let's Dance "had its moments", unlike Tonight.